 III.
-Vivekânanda as Preserver and Reformer
+Vivekananda as Preserver and Reformer

-Vivekânanda's well known plan to teach Indian spirituality to the West and receive in turn Western help, science and technology is part of the great legend.
-Vivekânanda came with a twofold program to defend Hinduism from any attack and to reform and purify it based on its highest spirituality.
+Vivekananda's well known plan to teach Indian spirituality to the West and receive in turn Western help, science and technology is part of the great legend.
+Vivekananda came with a twofold program to defend Hinduism from any attack and to reform and purify it based on its highest spirituality.
 That reform would require help from the West and he began collecting gifts even before the parliament.

 He defended India from an idealist position in the West, and in India he criticized its actual failures.
 But he was only able to manage the power of mass media in one direction.
 The American press did not collect his sayings against Puranic practices, "kitchen religion," "don't touchism," and priestcraft.
-But the Indian press savored every word of his idealist message defending Hinduism to the West.
+But the Indian press savored every word of his message to the West.
 The fight that he pursued at and after the Parliament with missionaries and with Christian fundamentalists produced much to glorify Hinduism and India.
-He actually returned to Detroit in March 1894 at the height of the Student Volunteer Missionary Movement's second international convention in order to engage them at the height of their attacks on Hinduism.
+He actually returned to Detroit in March 1894 at the height of the Student Volunteer Missionary Movement's second